Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 Specification
 =============

-A smart contract specification reflect developers' intentions regarding the smart contract functionality.
+A smart contract specification reflects developers' intentions regarding the smart contract functionality.
-It can serve as a guide for the implementation and further for testing, verifying, and auditing the code.
+It can serve as a guide for the implementation as well as for testing, verifying, and auditing the code.
 Start with an outline of the functionality and gradually refine it into specifications of contract entrypoints.

 For the entrypoints, consider the following: